Kempananjammanni Devi: Vani Vilas Regency

 Maharaja Chamarajendra Wadiyar, while on a visit to Calcutta in 1894, developed diphtheria and succumbed to sudden death there, thus abruptly cutting short a promising reign that lasted only 13 years.
 He was just 32 and had already left his mark as an excellent leader.
 His death suddenly created a government crisis in the kingdom as Prince Krishnarajendra Wadiyar IV was still in minority.
 The unexpected tragedy was regarded as a great national misfortune throughout India and was deplored by the British Government as an imperial loss.
 The royal family plunged into great sorrow and the citizens were said to have felt orphaned.

-The burden of governing the kingdom fell on Maharani Kempananjammanni.
-History posed a new challenge to her: a severe bubonic plague struck the capital Mysore city, reducing the population in half.
-Under such circumstances, she was nominated as queen-regent, a post she held for about eight tough years, from 1895 to 1902, and served the people with great aplomb, dignity, devotion, discipline, and distinction.
-She earned the respect of one and all for the fabulous way she held forth.
+The burden of governing the kingdom fell on Maharani Kempananjammanni, a severe bubonic plague struck the capital Mysore city, reducing the population in half, under this issue, she was made as queen-regent, a post she held for about eight years.

 She was advised by Sir K. Seshadri Iyer at that time.
 Sir T. R. A. Thumboo Chetty, a former Chief Justice of Mysore and a senior member of the Regency Privy Council, was also an acting dewan for Iyer.
 She was also assisted by her brother Sir M. Kantaraj Urs, later dewan, as her private secretary.
 She helped Mysore recover from slump.
 Progress in all fields resulted from their efficient administration and blessed the entire citizenry.
 Generation of electricity from the river Kaveri, promoting the Indian Institute of Science, construction of the Vani Vilas Sagara dam (also known as the Māri-Kanave Valley aqueduct), construction of the new palace, extension of new localities in Mysore, water supply through pipes (Vani Vilas Waterworks), and laying of foundation stone of Victoria Hospital in Bangalore were enough testimony.
 The British Crown decorated her with a CI for her distinguished leadership.

 …there are three jewels in Mysore's history, who have struggled for the country's good.
 Maharani Lakshamanni, Maharani Sitavilasa Sannidhana, and Maharani Vani Vilasa Sannidhana [Kempa Nanjammani].
 She was not only a mother to Krishnara Wadiyar, but also to all the citizens.
 For the contributions they have made, their names deserve to be written in golden letters…